liingcode/Reading-Notes/index.md

 ***4.*** ~~We only were asked to list 3 things sooooo STRIKETHROUGH!!!~~

 >***My name is Dashiell and I'm here to make a career transition into software development.
 It's a fun and challenging field and I'd like to contribute to it.
-I'm currently working at a large corporate enviornmment in Seattle as a senior level IT technician.
+I'm currently working at a large corporate environment in Seattle as a senior level IT technician.
 Feel free to reach out to me as I am happy to share my knowledge and learn from others.***

 ***GitHub Portfolio page:***